Is Elm Wood Good for Furniture? 9 Benefits Of Elm Wood

 Elm wood is soft and sensitive to temperature fluctuations.

-Elm wood tends to expand when it is heated and shrink when cold.
+Elm wood tends to expand when it is heated and shrinks when cold.
 Continuous temperature fluctuations can damage the dimensional stability of elm furniture and reduce its lifetime.

 • Keep your outdoor and indoor elm furniture away from getting direct sunlight.
 Because sunlight can darken the Elm wood.